Brazzo978/openvpn-easy-ipv6-portfw/README.md

 # openvpn-easy-ipv6-portfw
-This project aims to create an AIO openvpn install script with mixed function , for gaming,torrenting,ipv6,DYI Vpn ...
+This project aims to create an all-in-one OpenVPN install script with many extra features for gaming, torrenting and IPv6 usage.

-##Requirements
+## Requirements

 - Ubuntu >= 18.04
 - Debian > 10

+### Features

+- Automatic installation of the latest xanmod kernel with BBR
+- UDP and TCP servers running on the same random port
+- IPv6 support and static IPs for every client
+- Optional Web GUI on port 65535 to manage profiles
+- Built-in port forwarding management

 Download and execute the script.
 Answer the questions asked by the script and it will take care of the rest.
-The setup now installs both UDP and TCP servers on the same random port (kernel xanmod is automatically installed for BBR).
+The setup now installs both UDP and TCP servers on the same random port.
 Each new client receives a static IP address valid for both protocols, and you select the desired protocol when creating the profile.
 Encryption and, if available, IPv6 support can still be customised.
 The OpenVPN port is generated automatically.

 ```bash